"A lone cello player practising in Westerpark inspired me while I was out running during lockdown, early 2021. I realised

 This piece is about art and music being for—and by—all of us.
 Music can be created by everyone, it's about sharing, participating and creating together with what we have."

-We're making a conscious effort to source sustainably.
+We're always making a conscious effort to source sustainably.
 For a list of materials and estimated budget, click the link.

 Drum base: 2x4 beams, bearings, steel axel.